bevyengine/rfcs/rfcs/yy-services.md

             if let Some(request) = pending.peek_request() {
                 current_path.extend(request.iter());
             }
-            // This request will no longer show up in the unassigned list, but
+            // After calling assigned(), this request will no longer show up in
-            // will still be visible in the pending list. request.assigned();
+            // the unassigned list, but will still be visible in the pending list. request.assigned();
         }

         for pending in service.pending_requests_mut() {
             if let Some(request) = pending.peek_request() {
                 if request.0.last() == Some(*current_place) {
+                    // After calling resolve(~), the request will no longer show
+                    // up in the pending list.
                     pending.resolve(Arrival {
                         place: current_place.clone(),
                         time: clock.now(),